 Both players MUST START or this matchup will be scored as a PUSH.

 This matchup is currently in a RAIN DELAY.
 Please stay tuned for updates.

-Follow @ESPNStreak on Twitter to join the conversation about the matchups with the Game Administrator, known as the StreakMaster.
+Follow @ESPNStreak on Twitter to join the conversation about the matchups with the Game Administrators, known as the StreakMasters.
 Matchup results may be corrected at any time based upon decisions by the StreakMaster.